Why Use Cloth Diapers?

 Which Cloth Diapers Should I Try?

-- Organic cotton and organic wool are my favorite diapering materials due to their eco-friendliness, softness, and durability.
+- Cotton and wool are my favorite diapering materials due to their softness, breathability, and durability.

-- I most especially recommend 100% cotton to soak up wetness and contain poo–flats, prefolds, or fitteds.
-Cotton washes up beautifully, is durable, and won’t irritate sensitive skin.
+- I most especially recommend 100% cotton to soak up wetness and contain messes, especially cotton prefolds.
+Cotton prefolds wash up beautifully with water and detergent, are durable and can withstand high water temperatures for killing germs, and won’t irritate sensitive skin.
+Our diaper service uses 100% cotton prefolds.

 - Bamboo is a popular diaper fabric because it is buttery soft and absorbs quickly, although it isn’t quite as durable in the long run as cotton and hemp.